Registering and using extensions

 The label used to register content editor extensions is used as the tab name for the extension in the content form.
 You can also add permissions and installation parameters.

 Dashboard extensions must be registered, with information including the extension label, URL and any optional installation parameters.

 On this page we'll show you how to register each type of extension, configure which permissions it is granted and specify installation parameters.
 For content field extensions we'll show you how to add snippets and add an extension in the schema editor.

 To register an extension, go the development home page and click the extensions icon, or choose "Extensions" from the Development menu.

-Note that users must have the developer persona in order to have permission to register and manage extensions.
+Note that users must have the developer role in order to have permission to register and manage extensions.

 A list of your registered extensions will be displayed, or if no extensions have been registered you'll see a message as shown below.
 Click the "Register extension" button.

 In the registration window, choose the category: content field, content editor or dashboard extension.

 Add a label and name.
 For content field extensions the label is used to identify the extension in the Add extension menu in the schema editor.
 The name will be used as the value of the "name" field in the